Engineering and Complex Systems

 Program Description: The DDDAS concept entails the ability to dynamically incorporate additional data into an executing application, and in reverse, the ability of an application to dynamically steer the measurement (instrumentation and control) components of the application system.
 DDDAS is a key concept for improving modeling of systems under dynamic conditions, more effective management of instrumentation systems, and is a key concept in architecting and controlling dynamic and heterogeneous resources, including, sensor networks, networks of embedded controllers, and other networked resources.
 DDDAS transformative advances in computational modeling of applications and in instrumentation and control systems (and in particular those that represent dynamic systems) require multidisciplinary research, and specifically need synergistic and systematic collaborations between applications domain researchers with researchers in mathematics and statistics, researchers computer sciences, and researchers involved in the design/ implementation of measurement and control systems (instruments, and instrumentation methods, and other sensors and embedded controllers).

-Areas of interest to the AF, which can benefit from DDDAS transformative advances, include: areas driven by the AF Technology Horizons report, including: autonomous systems (e.g. swarms of unmanned or remotely piloted vehicles) ; autonomous mission planning; complex adaptive systems with resilient autonomy; collaborative/cooperative control; autonomous reasoning and learning; sensor-based processing; ad-hoc, agile networks; multi-scale simulation technologies and coupled multi-physics simulations; decision support systems with the accuracy of full scale models (e.g. high-performance aircraft health monitoring, materials stresses and degradation); embedded diagnostics and V&V for complex adaptive systems; automated software generation; cognitive modeling; cognitive performance augmentation; human-machine interfaces.
-Other examples include: Advanced electromagnetic sources with extremely high power densities, leading to a variety of phenomena such as plasma formation, require holistic approaches to very large data sets (>1TB) and incorporate nonlinear, multi-scale, and multi-physics effects in a common framework.
-DDDAS provides new approaches for combining computational, theoretical, and experimental data sets for high interactive testing of multiple physical hypotheses at once.
+Areas of interest to the AF and which can benefit from DDDAS transformative advances, include areas driven by the AF Technology Horizons, Energy Horizons, and Global Horizons reports, such as: autonomous systems (e.g. swarms of unmanned or remotely piloted vehicles); autonomous mission planning; complex adaptive systems with resilient autonomy; collaborative/cooperative control; autonomous reasoning and learning; sensor-based processing; ad-hoc, agile networks; multi-scale simulation technologies and coupled multi-physics simulations; decision support systems with the accuracy of full scale models (e.g. high-performance aircraft health monitoring, materials stresses and degradation); embedded diagnostics and V&V for complex adaptive systems; automated software generation; cognitive modeling; cognitive performance augmentation; human-machine interfaces.
+DDDAS provides new approaches for combining computational, theoretical, and instrumentation data sets for high interactive testing of multiple physical and engineering hypotheses.

-Programmatic activities that will be launched under this initiative will support research in individual areas, but mostly in the context of multidisciplinary research across two of the four components above, or at least two of the four.
+Programmatic activities that will be launched under this initiative will support research in individual areas, but mostly in the context of multidisciplinary research across at least two of the four components under Basic Area Objectives above.

 DSN 426-7551; FAX (703) 696-8450